Otumian-empire/swift-python/exercise16.md

     - symmetric_difference
     - delete like discard or remove ( ignore the KeyError thing)
     - update
-    - isset - it check is a sequence has no duplicate ( remember `count` )
+    - isset - it checks if a sequence has no duplicate ( remember `count` )

 > make use of all the we've learnt.